 - The Mount Sinai Hospital in the Chapter 11 case of North General.

 Ms. Okike is a member of the Committee on Bankruptcy and Corporate Reorganization of the New York City Bar Association.
-She also serves on the firm’s Women’s Affinity Group Steering Committee and Summer Associate Committee.
-She also represents a number of nonprofit organizations and individuals on a pro bono basis and sits on the junior advisory board of Her Justice.
+She also serves on the firm’s Hiring and Summer Associate committees.
+Additionally, she represents a number of nonprofit organizations and individuals on a pro bono basis and sits on the board of directors of Lawyers Alliance for New York, the junior advisory board of Her Justice and the advisory board of Legal Outreach.